 If you are not in immediate danger but you are planning to leave, here are some important safety and wellness issues for you to consider.
-Many women arrive at our home with their children and the clothes on their backs.
-But if you can, any safety planning you can do will help you.
+Many women arrive at our home with their children and just the clothes on their backs.
+But if you can, plan ahead for a safe escape and a more comfortable transition into a new life.
 And take a moment to learn how to cover your tracks.

 Are you being abused and planning to leave?

-- Do not tell your partner that you’re thinking of leaving.
+- Be discreet.
+Do not tell your partner that you’re thinking of leaving.

 - When you do leave, take your children with you.